knusbaum/glc/README.md

 However, it's not without its downsides.

 The method we use to encode data onto the callstack means that we add multiple functions onto the callstack for every call to `WithContext`.
 These will be visible to users of this library if they experience a panic, and they will appear as useless garbage on the stack.

+Also, the runtime of `GetContext` is O(n) in the size of the stack.
+There are benchmarks in this repo which show this not to be a big issue, as the cost is relatively small, but it's still something to consider.

+## Notes

+sync.Map was rewritten to use generics, but during its implementation there weren't any performance gain found, although we were able to eliminate much of the use of unsafe pointers.
+As such, the main branch uses the standard library's sync.Map, wrapped in a type-safe type rather than the rewritten one.

+The type-safe map can still be found in commit `bd1cfe2` for anyone who is interested.